-Call centres become more flexible with a CCaaS model
+Call centers become more flexible with a CCaaS model

-Making changes or adding functionality to the call centrer and contact centre equipment that is installed and maintained exclusively on-premises can be a costly and challenging endeavor.
-With the proliferation of the cloud, there’s been a shift from these complicated and inflexible on-premises solutions to the more flexible Contact Centrer-as-a-Service (CCaaS) model.
+Making changes or adding functionality to the call center and contact center equipment that is installed and maintained exclusively on-premises can be a costly and challenging endeavor.
+With the proliferation of the cloud, there’s been a shift from these complicated and inflexible on-premises solutions to the more flexible Contact Center-as-a-Service (CCaaS) model.

 The cloud offers unique efficiencies

 The cloud, or cloud computing, accesses dedicated networks via the internet.
 These networks include pools of servers, storage, and applications.
 With the cloud, devices in the network need little management and resources can be dynamically reallocated.
 This functionality offers impressive efficiency through economies of scale.

 With the recession of 2008, CAPEX budgets shrank dramatically causing organizations to adopt the CCaaS model to help lower operating costs.
 However, as CCaaS offerings have matured, businesses are now increasingly moving to the cloud to realize the benefits of improved customer service and experience.